DobLIX: A Dual-Objective Learned Index for Log-Structured Merge Trees: BACKGROUND

-In order to formally define the interpretation of the data management system as random variables illustrated in Fig.~\ref{fig:prev-designs}, it is essential to express these variables through a mathematical formulation~\cite{2024limousine}.
-Conducting this first, we know that there are two primary methods to reduce the complexity of big data management: (1) \textit{Data Partitioning ($Par(.)$)}: divides given data into smaller partitions.
-(2) \textit{Indexing ($I(.,.)$)}: given partitioned data and a query key, it directly returns a subset of partitions where the target key is stored.
+To formally define the data management system's random variables in Fig.~\ref{fig:prev-designs}, we must express them mathematically~\cite{2024limousine}.
+First, we know two main ways to simplify big data management complexity: (1) \textit{Data Partitioning ($P(.)$)}: splits data into smaller parts~\cite{sarkar2022dissecting}.
+(2) \textit{Indexing ($I(.,.)$)}: returns partition(s) containing the query key.